mjbradvica/MediatorBuddy/README.md

 MediatorBuddy uses the publishing of MediatR to allow you to handle exceptions.
 This is done because:

-- We do not assume you are using logging.
+- We do not assume you are using logging
-- We do not assume what kind of logging implementation you are using.
+- We do not assume what kind of logging implementation you are using
-- One less dependency to inject into every controller.
+- One less dependency to inject into every controller

 Handling exceptions is a matter of defining a notification handler for the [GlobalExceptionOccurred](https://github.com/mjbradvica/MediatorBuddy/blob/master/source/MediatorBuddy/GlobalExceptionOccurred.cs) class.